Ancestral Wisdom for Female Hormonal Health, Part 1 by Good Health

 Good Health NZ - lockdown 1

 A lumen is the measurement of light emitted, while lux is the intensity of the light on a surface.
 There is research showing that daily exposure to strong lux (brightness of the light in our environment) is just as important as the exposure to the full spectrums of sunlight over the course of the day.
-Sunlight, even on a cloudy day, is brighter than the light in our home or office, and a lack of exposure to bright light during daylight hours has been speculated to contribute to issues with sleep.
+Sunlight, even on a cloudy day, is brighter than the light in our home or office, and a lack of exposure to bright light during daylight hours contributes to issues with sleep.
 There is even evidence to suggest that bright fire or candlelight at night can contribute to poor sleep, which indicates that some of us may need to avoid all but the lowest lux light at night while we recover our circadian health.
-Sleep is key to health and getting the right cues from the sun and the darkness supports melatonin production and sound sleep.
+Sleep is key to health, and getting the right cues from the sun and the darkness supports melatonin production and sound sleep.

 • If the sun isn’t up when you awaken, use the same protocols as if it were the evening (darkness) and then get outside when the sun rises.
 The light from the sun should be the first light you see (no devices).

-• Take light breaks outside, regularly, and open windows where you can (car, house, office, etc.), esp. if you work indoors.
+• Take light breaks outside, regularly, and open windows where you can (car, house, office, etc.), especially if you work indoors.
 The light inside, even in a brightly lit office, is lower than that of an overcast day and not bright enough for our health.
 Eat outside or near an open window.

 • Watch the sunset and limit/avoid artificial light exposure after dark to decrease cortisol and promote melatonin.
 Try amber/red, blue-light-blocking glasses, amber or carbon filament lightbulbs, or candlelight, and use Iris or Nightshift software on your screens.